-Emilie Solandt started dancing at The Dance Center when she was 2 years old and that is when her passion for dance began.
-After dancing for sixteen years, Emilie went to Hartwick College.
+Emilie Solandt started dancing at The Dance Center when she was 2 years old and that’s when her passion for dance started.
+After dancing at The Dance Center for sixteen years, Emilie went to Hartwick College.
 There she studied Elementary and Special Education and graduated in June, 2013.
 In college, Emilie was a part of Hartwicks’ Dance Team where she was a captain for three years.
 Emilie has a passion for working with children and enriching their lives.
-Emilie continues to be a part of the Dance Center family, and teaches contemporary dance and musical theater.
-In addition to teaching at the Dance Center, Emilie is a Special Education Para Educator at Anza Elementary School.
+Twenty-one years later, Emilie continues to be a part of The Dance Center family and teaches at The Dance Center.
+In addition to teaching at The Dance Center, Emilie is a Special Education Para Educator at Anza Elementary School.

-Kevin Le is a Los Angeles native and graduated from UCLA with a B.A. in World Arts and Cultures/Dance.
-He began his dance training at the age of twelve under Jessie Riley’s WESTSIDE Dance Project where he had the opportunity to work with renowned dancers and choreographers including Jessie Riley, Will Johnston, Peter Chu, and Sonya Tayeh.
+Kevin Le is a Los Angeles native and has graduated from UCLA with a B.A in World Arts and Cultures/Dance.
+He began his dance training at the age of twelve under Jessie Riley’s WESTSIDE Dance Project where had the opportunity to work with renowned dancers and choreographers including Jessie Riley, Will Johnston, Peter Chu, and Sonya Tayeh.
 During his undergraduate studies at UCLA, Kevin had the privilege of performing and touring throughout the U.S. with choreographers David Roussève and Kevin Williamson.
 Kevin has been teaching master classes and choreographing at various locations for more than six years.
 He teaches hip-hop, jazz, and contemporary ballet and is thrilled to be a member of The Dance Center faculty.